Abarim Publications' online Biblical Greek Dictionary

 Somewhat in the same ballpark is the conjunction ουν (oun), which ties two subsequential clauses together, whether they merely happen to come one after the other or whether the second one logically follows from the first.
 It mostly means therefore, there upon, certainly, and then, etcetera.

 Our word ουν (oun) looks like the particle of negation ου (ou), postfixed with a ν (n) and given an affirmative meaning.
 Note that the particle of strong affirmation μην (men) looks like the other particle of negation μη (me) followed by an ν (n).
 Our word ουν (oun) occurs 523 times; see full concordance.

 The interjection ουα (oua) expresses admiration or astonishment, and ουαι (ouai) expresses pain or anger.
 These words (if that predicate becomes them) are relatively rare in the classics but not so in the New Testament.

 They are probably onomatopoeic — that is: the spelled out versions of the sound someone makes when informally expressing disgust, indignation or grief — but their similarity to the particle of negation ου (ou) is obvious.
 Or said elsewise: these interjections sound as much like "Aye!" as like "No!".

-For lack of a suitable alternative, particularly ουαι (ouai) is most commonly translated with a rather archaic "woe" (Matthew 11:21, 1 Corinthians 9:16, Revelation 12:12).
+For lack of a suitable alternative, particularly ουαι (ouai) is most commonly translated with a rather archaic "woe".
+It is used 47 times; see full concordance.
 The shortened form ουα (oua) only occurs in Mark 15:29.